 Personally I find hands very difficult and will put them in pockets and behind backs!!

-The PaintAlong videos I'm producing of Painting the Town show how many changes I make to keep improving the composition.
+The PaintAlong videos I posted on Facebook under Painting the Town show how many changes I make to keep improving the composition.
 I've moved the river three times, constantly altered the planned positions of the cottages and I haven't started on the people!

 You can see the river is now in the middle of the painting fading away beyond the town.
 Its old course has become a road.
 Study the painting to spot the changes in my thinking.